voedger/voedger-internals/server/design/orch.md

 - Flow:
   - Loop
     - If leadership lost
       - go `killerRoutine`
         - After 30 seconds kills the process
         - // Never stoped, process must exit and goroutine must die
         - // Yes, this is the anti-patterm "Goroutine/Task/Thread Leak"
       - `VVM.updateProblem(leadershipLostErr)`
     - Wait for timer (30 seconds) or `VVM.monitorShutCtx`
     - If `VVM.monitorShutCtx` is closed - break

+## Technical design

-## Implementation requirements
+### Implementation requirements

 - Clear ownership and cleanup responsibilities
 - All error reporting must use `VVM.updateProblem`